Making It Easier To Do Business

 As a former owner of a single-owned i-café business, I can cite my experience on the difficulties (not ‘ease’) of starting a business in our country.
-Assuming that you are already decided to start your own business and you want to register it and/or secure all the permits for you to operate legally, below are the procedures that you need to undergo:
+Assuming that you have already delineated your business plan (with the help of a business plan service), and you want to register your business and/or secure all the permits for you to operate legally, below are the procedures that you need to undergo:

 - Secure annual Community Tax Certificate (CTC or cedula) from your local government unit (LGU).